 It costs £47.00 (inc VAT) for the 3 hour session.
 (Reduced rate for Valley Farm livery owners and baiters and for those bringing their own horse for the riding sessions.)
 This includes one hour stable management, working towards pony club tests and badges.
 One hour Young Equestrians Club time, where the group decide what they want to do for their riding session, and then set up the equipment and get their horses ready, and one hour riding activity which will vary from week to week depending on what the group want to do.

-We encourage our young equestrians to get as involved as possible, so they have their own facebook group.
-If you decide to join our YE club, you can also join this facebook group, to chat with other Valley Farm YE's, and share you photos, videos and ideas.
+We encourage our young equestrians to get as involved as possible, so they have their own social media groups.
+If you decide to join our YE club, you can also join a group, to chat with other Valley Farm YE's, and share you photos, videos and ideas.

 There is no obligation to come every week, but the more regularly you attend, the more you will get out of it.
 All participants progress at their own speed so don't worry if you haven't done much riding before.
 The groups are structured so that there will be ability appropriate challanges for everyone, no matter what your present level is.

 Also available to those aged between 13 and 25 is the Young Equestrian Leaders Award (YELA).
 This is an award scheme for the British Equestrian Federation (BEF) designed to recognise the time and effort young volunteers give to equestrianism and shape their experience, so they become equestrian leaders of the future.
 YELA runs over 3 progressive levels, Bronze Silver and Gold.
 At Valley Farm we provide the opportunity for students to complete YELA if they wish to.